 choose the job and it can be something that you enjoy

-work the hours you want (for example, a few hours or one day a week)
+work the hours you want (for example, a few hours or 1 day a week)

 leave without it looking bad on your CV